 Under section 162(m) of the Internal Revenue Code, the Company generally receives an annual federal income tax deduction for compensation paid to the CEO and the other three most highly paid executives (excluding the CFO) only if the compensation is less than \$1 million or is performance-based.
-The applicable awards granted under the ICP qualify as performance-based compensation and typically are fully tax-deductible for the Company, except for TBRSUs.
-The Company intends to continue seeking a tax deduction to the extent possible for all executive compensation.
+The applicable awards granted under the ICP qualify as performance-based compensation and typically are fully tax-deductible for the Company, except for TBRSUs and time-based cash LTIs.
+The Company intends to continue seeking a tax deduction to the extent possible for all executive compensation, as long as it is in the best interests of A. H. Belo and its shareholders.